chymaera3301/About-Me/README.md

 - 👋 Hi, I’m @SaltyIntrovert
 - 👀 I’m interested in a wide range of mechincal repairs, along with some hardware and software stuff
-- 🌱 I’m currently learning Powershell and Python
+- 🌱 I’m currently learning Powershell and Python, along with a desire to learn more about tensorflow
 - 💞️ I’m looking to collaborate on anyone willing to help

 <!---